Enlightened Activities Program

 (Skt. abhicāra; Tib. དྲག་པོ་, Wyl. drag po

-They take on many bodhisattva activities, no matter the size or difficulty, and fulfill Rinpoche’s requests with willingness, enthusiasm and dispatch.
+They take on many Bodhisattva activities, no matter the size or difficulty, and fulfill Rinpoché’s requests with willingness, joyful enthusiasm, and dispatch.

 Examples of Service

-• Fundraising to build temples, stupas and retreat centers
+• Continuous fundraising efforts to build temples, stūpas, and retreat centers

 • Manage large-scale projects